HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   </table>
   <figcaption>
     {{ figure_link(
-      caption="Structured Data Formats Usage.",
+      caption="Usage of each structured data format.",
       sheets_gid="TODO",
       sql_file="TODO.sql"
     ) }}
   </figcaption>
 </figure>

-{# TODO(authors): Is this disparity really noteworthy?
-The difference seems quite small. #}
 We find that the disparity between mobile and desktop continues with this type of data.
 Microdata appeared on 19.55% of mobile pages and 17.94% of desktop pages.
-RDFa appeared on 1.42% of mobile pages and 1.63% of mobile pages.
+RDFa appeared on 1.42% of mobile pages and 1.63% of desktop pages.

 ##### Rendered versus non-rendered structured data

-{# TODO(authors): This section introduces a few stats but doesn't go into your interpretations of the results.
-What do you hope readers take away from these stats? #}
 We found that 38.61% of desktop pages and 39.26% of mobile pages feature JSON-LD or microformat structured data in the raw HTML, while 40.09% of desktop pages and 40.97% of mobile pages feature structured data in the rendered DOM.

 When reviewing this in more detail, we found that 1.49% of desktop pages and 1.77% of mobile pages only featured this type of structured data in the rendered DOM due to JavaScript transformations, relying in search engines JavaScript execution capabilities.